webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 document describes how this content encoding is applied and describes a recommended key management scheme.

-Multiple users of Web Push often share a central agent that aggregates push functionality.
+Multiple users of Web Push at the same user agent often share a central agent that aggregates push functionality.
 This agent can enforce the use of this encryption scheme by applications that use push messaging.
 An agent that only delivers messages that are properly encrypted strongly encourages the end-to-end protection of messages.

 A web browser that implements the Web Push API {{API}} can enforce the use of encryption by forwarding only those messages that were properly encrypted.